Error Handling

 Executor Options

-ExecutorOptions define how the workflow should behave during execution, this is currently scoped to behavior upon error.
+ExecutorOptions define how the workflow should behave during execution.
 This allows you to control whether the workflow pauses for error handling or proceeds automatically, depending on the situation.

 Here’s how to configure the executor options in your workflow definition: